 The Group classified the trademarks of "London Fog", "Artful Dodger", "Zoo York", "MCS", "Henry Cotton's" and "Marina Yachting" as intangible assets with indefinite lives.
-The Group performs impairment reviews of the carrying values of trademarks as at each year end based on a forecast of operating performance, cash flows and key assumptions such as growth rates and discount rates.
-The impairment of these trademarks recognised in profit or loss amounted to RMB4,521,000 during the year ended 31 December 2019.
+The Group performs impairment test on each trademark as at each year end, based on forecast of operating performance and cash flows of cash-generating unit to which the trademark belongs.
+The impairment loss of these trademarks amounting to RMB65,928,000 were recognised in the consolidated statement of profit or loss during the year ended 31 December 2020.